nayakam/technologies/readme.md

 # Technologies

-I learn and explore new technologies and try to build something with it.
-The main purpose of this repo to document my understanding for my reference.
+I explore new technologies and try to build something to learn about it and its usage.
+The purpose of this repo to document my understanding of my reference in central location.

+#### TODO
+* Clean up repos
+* Transfer paper notes & diagrams to repo
+*